 Lisa Marie Persaud is an artist based in Phoenix, Arizona.
-She was born in Guyana, “the land of many waters”, a tiny South American country that borders the North Atlantic coast.
+She was born in Guyana, “the land of many waters”, a tiny South American country bordering the North Atlantic coast.
 Lisa Marie grew up, and spent most of her life in Brooklyn, New York.

 She enjoys painting and writing, existential and process philosophy, humanistic and transpersonal psychology, and deep ecology and cosmology.
 She created MorphogenicMe.com in 2013 to share her art and thoughts with the world.
-Lisa Marie’s art is inspired by the human condition, diversity of species on Earth as well as the heavenly bodies that adorn our universe, and the mysteries that underlie our cosmos.
-Her art is an expression of the harmony and inter-connectedness that exists between self and other, and other forms of nature, and strives to offer the observer-participant a moment of self-transcendence.
+Lisa Marie’s art is inspired by the human condition, the diversity of species on Earth as well as the heavenly bodies that adorn our universe, and the mysteries that underlie our cosmos.
+Her art is an expression of the harmony, inter-connectedness, and interdependence that exists between all forms of nature, and strives to offer the observer-participant a moment of transcendence.

-Lisa Marie practices silent meditation and mindfulness, and she enjoys Sci-Fi and stargazing.
+Lisa Marie practices silent meditation and mindfulness, and she loves Sci-Fi and stargazing.

-Her favorite quote is from theoretical physicist, Richard P. Feynman:
+Her favorite quote is from the theoretical physicist, Richard P. Feynman: